With thanks to American Academic Press http://academicpress.us

 You may also want a Library of Congress number:

 Your LCN can be applied for at the Library of Congress website.
 It’s a two-step process.
-You have to apply to apply.
+You have to apply to get permission to apply.
 No joke.

 Step 1 is to apply for a PCN, a Preassigned Control Number, which can be placed on the copyright page.
 Here’s the Application to Participate Page: http://www.loc.gov/publish/